-4.4 Reproducing the emergence of asymmetric, long-tailed firm-size distributions
+4.4 Reproducing the emergence of asymmetric firm-size distributions

-Figure 17 shows the complementary cumulative distribution function of the distribution of insurance firm sizes in terms of the capital after 1000 time steps in an ensemble run with 70 replications for the parameters given in Table 4 in Appendix A. The number of firms ranges up to several hundred per replication.
+Figure 17 shows the complementary cumulative distribution function of the distribution of insurance firm sizes in terms of capital after 1000 time steps with dispersion in an ensemble run for one parameter setting.
+The number of firms ranges up to several hundred per replication.
 Distributions with a long tail emerge consistently across all risk model diversity settings.
-This is insensitive to parameters (e.g., μ , presence or absence of reinsurance, etc.), and also appears for reinsurance firms (see Appendix C).
-This corresponds nicely with established empirical facts about firm size distributions, which are found to be long tailed although the findings on the concrete functional form diverge;23 Lognormal, exponential, or power law shapes have been proposed.
+This is insensitive to parameters (e.g., μ , presence or absence or reinsurance, etc.), and also appears for reinsurance firms (see Appendix C).
+This corresponds nicely with established empirical facts about firm size distributions, which are found to be long tailed although the findings on the concrete functional form diverge;26 Lognormal, exponential, or power law shapes have been proposed.
 This fact can be confirmed for the insurance sector, but the number of firms, both in the simulation replications in our study and in empirical data sets on insurance firms, is not large enough to fit concrete functional forms with sufficient confidence.